-Here's what the contrast between dry-season flow (and a relatively high dry-season flow at that - 2005 was a very wet year) and storm runoff looks like on the ground.
+Here's what the contrast between dry-season flow (after the really, really good winter of 2004-2005) and storm runoff looks like on the ground.

-We know that annual rainfall varies, but the big question is whether or not that variation is random?
+We know that annual rainfall varies, but the big question is whether or not that variation is random.
 Are the five years of drought we've recently gone through no different than tossing 5 heads in a row, or is something else at work?
 One way of deciding is to look at the cumulative departure of rainfall from its mean.
 The cumulative departure for any year is simply the sum of all the departures (variations from the mean) that have gone before; perhaps a better term might be a running total of annual differences from the mean.
-The graph shows long-term trends away from-or back towards-the average rainfall-e.g., how much the annual rainfall varied from its 18 inch average and whether the long-term trends were up or down (thus identifying periods where annual rainfall seemed to be on the increase, and those where it appeared to decrease).
+The graph of these running totals shows long-term trends away from-or back towards-the average rainfall-e.g., how much the annual rainfall varied from its 18 inch average and whether the long-term trends were up or down (thus identifying periods where annual rainfall seemed to be on the increase, and those where it appeared to decrease).